Some owners are lucky because their Maine Coons are super-cuddly and some know Maine Coon love is displayed in other ways.

 9) Your Maine Coon will bring you presents

-In my previous house, I used to leave the window open at night sometimes, just a crack to let in some fresh air whilst I slept.
-As an obvious reward for being such a great owner, my Maine Coon at the time (Oscar) thought he would get me a present.
+In my previous house, I used to leave the window open at night sometimes, to let in some fresh air whilst I slept.

-However, Oscar used to come in through windows and this time I’d left the window open not quite wide enough for him to fit in.
-As he still wanted to give me the present, he somehow threw the mostly-dead mouse through the window gap and it was a rather good throw.
+I decided to open the window just a crack in future so it was not quite wide enough for Oscar to fit through.
+One night he was so desparate to give me my gift, he somehow threw a mouse through the gap – it was a rather good throw!

-It landed a couple of inches from my mouth.
-Not something you particularly want to wake up to at 3 am on a Tuesday morning but there you go.
+It landed on my pillow, a couple of inches from my mouth, and this time was dead.
+Not something I particularly wanted to wake up to at 3 am.

-As we spend a lot of time feeding our cats they feel they should reciprocate in some way.
-Bringing us in a little furry half-dead creature from outside is their way of trying to feed you for a change.
-Don’t tell them off for this, they won’t understand what they’ve done wrong.
-Give them an extra special tickle and thank them.
+As we spend a lot of time feeding our cats, they feel they should reciprocate in some way.
+Bringing us in a little furry half-dead creature from outside is their way of trying to feed us for a change.

 If you want to buy your cat a lovely present in return for its kindness, here’s an excellent toy that will definitely satisfy its hunting instinct (click the link for more details and reviews on Amazon)

 10) Your Maine Coon will want to spend time with you

 This is especially the case with the Maine Coon as some cats, to be quite honest, don’t really care if we’re here or not.
 As long as they’re provided with food each day, they will be happy.